Dining at Clare Hall

 Typically, booking closes at 1.45pm the day before a Formal Hall.
 Feast bookings close at 23:59 on the Wednesday/7 days before the event).
 For cancellations, please email firstname.lastname@example.org before bookings close.
 There are no refunds for cancellations after the close of booking.

-Dress code: Black Tie is customary at college feasts; the convention is to wear either a dinner suit or dinner jacket (tuxedo) or a short evening dress.
+Dress code: Black Tie is customary at college feasts; the convention is to wear either a dinner suit or dinner jacket (tuxedo)/similar, or a short evening dress.
+National dress is also acceptable.

 Save the date, booking details will follow via email: